Authorised flying-fox roost management

-To support this, in June 2016, the Minister announced a $2.7 million program over three years to improve our understanding and management of flying-fox roosts in urban areas.
+To support this, in June 2016, the Minister announced a $2.7 million program to be run over three years to improve our understanding and management of flying-fox roosts in urban areas.
 This important scientific work is intended to facilitate improved practices for management of urban flying-fox roosts, leading to a reduction in negative impacts on communities.
-The program is being implemented in collaboration with the local councils and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+The program is being implemented in collaboration with local councils and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).

 Further information and forms

 - Evaluation form—Flying-fox roost management

 - Code of practice—Low impact activities affecting flying-fox roosts

 - Code of practice—Ecologically sustainable management of flying-fox roosts

 - Application form—Flying-fox roost management permit